mslee300/bible-gpt/README.md

 </div>

 ## Inspiration💡
 Christianity is a difficult religion to understand.
 After studying the Bible for many years, I still have many questions about it.
-Is there any way to get a straight and accurate answer from the Bible?
+Is there any way to get an accurate answer straight from the Bible?

 ## What it does 🍽️
 BibleGPT does just that!
 It uses ChatGPT Turbo AI model to answer any question according to the Bible, with a Bible verse reference, so you can study the Bible 10X faster!